-In the Options section of the Toolbox in the left Designer pane, buttons for the creation and deletion of tabs are available.
+To create the tabs in the Designer the New Tab button is available in the toolbox.
+To delete an existing tab, it must be selected and removed by clicking the Delete button in the Toolbox.
 To specify the name of a tab, select the tab in the Designer, open the Properties tab and enter the desired text for the TextDE and TextEN properties.
+The DisplayName will only be listed in the Navigation pane.

-5.3 Controls
+6.3 Controls